Go to Main

 before being sent for cataloging.
 Items will be targeted by

 - If the item is rehoused in a phase box, note that in the mfhd

 - Label and link hardcover, bound volumes by means of acid-free

-notched flags (short flags sometimes referred to as “rare-book
+notched flags (short flags sometimes referred to as “prayer-book

 flags”).
 Attach barcode and on the verso of the flag write the